Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#Building-with-HDF4-Support "Previous section in reading order")]   [[\>](#Requirements "Next section in reading order")]       [[\<\<](#Quick-Instructions "Beginning of this chapter or previous chapter")]   [[Up](#Top "Up section")]   [[\>\>](#Using "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------------------- ------------------------------------------------------- --- ------------------------------------------------------------------------------- --------------------------- --------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-3. Building and Installing NetCDF on Unix Systems {.chapter}
+3. Building and Installing NetCDF on Unix Systems
 =================================================

 The latest version of this document is available at